Mount Hope Centre for Long Term Care

 Our rich history of care

 Mount Hope Centre for Long Term Care can trace its rich history of caring back to 1869 when the Sisters of St. Joseph founded the original Mount Hope.
-Today, the Centre (formerly St. Mary’s and Marian Villa) is home to 394 residents, representing a variety of cultures, beliefs, and ages.
+Today, the Centre (formerly St. Mary’s and Marian Villa) is a 394 bed home with residents representing a variety of cultures, beliefs, and ages.

 While creating a home-like environment, Mount Hope is known for providing comprehensive long term care.
 There is a personalized program for each resident, encouraging participation in varied activities such as art therapy, gardening, local trips and sports activities.